Monitoring Country

 - Habitat preferences – does the species only occur in particular habitats?

-You can collect data from seeing Feral Donkeys – from an image, you might be able to identify their age, sex, group size, health (skinny or fat) etc.
+- You can collect data from seeing feral donkeys in an image.
+You might be able to identify their age, sex, group size, health (skinny or fat) etc

-- Use this method in areas suitable for camera trapping i.e. open enough to take photos or along trails, good access.
+- Use cameras in areas suitable for camera trapping i.e. open enough to take photos, or along trails, good access

-- Avoid putting cameras in areas prone to flooding or become seasonally inaccessible, or make sure you bring in cameras before it becomes inaccessible.
+- Avoid putting cameras in areas prone to flooding or becoming seasonally inaccessible, or make sure you collect cameras before it becomes inaccessible

 This landing page was developed using the following sources: